Best Website Monitoring Software

 You also need to know what threats it can detect and remedy and how much information it can give you on each of them.
 Ideally, you want to know its scanning methodology.
 In particular, does it conduct each scan in a silo or use the results of each scan to inform the results of other scans?
 This is very much preferable as it goes a long way towards reducing the number of false-positive alerts you receive and thus makes life easier on your IT team (or you're a managed IT services vendor).

 Last but not least you want it to be generally easy to use.
 At the end of the day, security software is there to be used by humans and it helps to make life easy for them.

 Assessing the quality of a web applications firewall

 The quality of a web applications firewall comes down to a combination of robustness, flexibility, and customizability, and, again, user-friendliness.
-Basically, you want the ability to fine-tune the settings to reflect your website’s traffic.
+You want the ability to fine-tune the settings to reflect your website’s traffic.
 You want to be able to do this quickly and easily and you want to know that when you’ve done this, the firewall will stand up to whatever is thrown at it (within reason).

 Boosting your website monitoring service

 Website monitoring services tend to be focused on the prevention of malware.
 This makes perfect sense, but it does mean that you need to make separate arrangements to protect yourself against DDoS attacks.
 Your firewall will play a role in this, but the power of modern DDoS attacks is such that it will quickly be overwhelmed if it’s left to work on its own.

 This means that it’s a very good idea to partner it with a DDoS mitigation service.
 These are very similar to firewalls, but they are optimized for DDoS and only activate when DDoS attacks are detected.